IotaSpencer/iotaspencer.me/projects/supyplugins/index.md

 ---
 # SupyPlugins

-SupyBot & Limnoria are python  based IRC bots used for many different purposes.
+SupyBot & Limnoria are/were python based IRC bots used for many different purposes.
 In the past I've made bots for..

-* Opering
-* Services
-* Channel Management
+* chatroom Management
 * Fun APIs
 * Utilities
 * Connectors to other projects
-* IRC File Tailers
+* Sending log file changes to an IRC chatroom

 Some plugins are already made, like `OperUp`{:.highlight} a plugin for making a bot `operup`{:.highlight}
 While I can send in Pull Requests, not all projects are still *alive*, so I have to take matters into my own hands